-Learning from the past is a KA2 Erasmus+ Project that aims to promote the European values of internationalism, equality and human rights.
+Learning from the Past is a KA2 Erasmus+ project that aims to promote the European values of internationalism, equality and human rights.

-The overall objective of the project is increased internationalism and commitment to the European values of peace, equality & human rights.
 In this time of increasing racism and challenge to the European values of internationalism, human rights and peace, understanding the past is important so that something like the Holocaust never happens again.